albertus82/jface-utils/README.md

 * [`Preference[]`](src/main/java/it/albertus/jface/preference/Preference.java): definitions of the preference items;
 * `Image[]`: icons used for the Preference dialogs (optional).

-A convenient approach may be to implement [`PageDefinition`](src/main/java/it/albertus/jface/preference/page/PageDefinition.java) and [`Preference`](src/main/java/it/albertus/jface/preference/Preference.java) interface using enums, like in the following code samples.
+A convenient approach may be to implement [`PageDefinition`](src/main/java/it/albertus/jface/preference/page/PageDefinition.java) and [`Preference`](src/main/java/it/albertus/jface/preference/Preference.java) interfaces using enums, like in the following code samples.

 #### Page definition enum